 Oslo, capital city of Norway, has a population of about 500.000 people.
 The city and its surroundings have about 1 million of Norway's 5 million population.

 Oslo is about 1 hour and 25 minutes by car from OCC, or 2 hour and 15 minutes by public transportation.
-Oslo airport, Gardermoen, is another 30 - 45 minutes further north of Oslo, and is available by car and train. |
+Oslo Airport Gardermoen, (OSL) is another 30 - 45 minutes further north of Oslo, and is available by car and train. |

 Larvik, also dating back to the Viking ages, is a city south of OCC and Sandefjord.
 Larvik is a port of entry for ferry connections from Denmark.
 If you come by car from Europe, this is one of the recommended ways to get here.

-Larvik is also known for the famous archeologist Thor Heyerdahl and author Ingvar Ambjørnsen.
+Larvik is also known as the hometown of the famous archeologist and explorer Thor Heyerdahl, and author Ingvar Ambjørnsen.
 Nearby you find the coastal place called Stavern, which is also worth a visit. |

 This means weather can be a mix of good weather with sun and temperatures around 5 - 10 degrees celcius.

-But it may also mean rainy weather and even snow, and temperatures dropping below 0.
-So, we recommend to bring good warm clothes which is suitable for cold days and winter. |
+But it may also mean rainy weather and even snow, with temperatures dropping below 0 degrees celsius.
+We recommend to bring good warm clothes which is suitable for cold days and winter. |

-And if you have a cat which may be sensitive to the cold, we recommend bringing some cover for your cage and a good bed/blanket which keeps them warm.
+If you have a cat which may be sensitive to the cold, we recommend bringing some cover for your cage and a good bed/blanket which keeps them warm.

 |

-From 1st of November each year, you are no longer allowed to drive with so called summertires.
+From 1st of November each year, you are no longer allowed to drive with summer tires.
 The tiers have to be fit for winter.
-They may be tires with studs, or studd-less.
-As long as they are allowed for winter.
+They may be tires with studs, or studd-less, as long as they are allowed for winter.
 For the rest - in the area where OCC is, there are no specific rules.
-However, if you drive in to Oslo, there are rules for driving tires with studded tires and you have to pay a fee.
+However, if you drive in to Oslo, you have to pay a fee for driving with studded tires.
 Read more about this here: Startpage - Log in or register a user - Piggav.no |

-Keep also in mind that weather may impact flights, trains, ferries and even roads.
+Also keep in mind that weather may impact flights, trains, ferries and even roads.

 We recommend to plan with a flexible schedule in case of unforseen conditions. |